String Instruction At Mo's Fullerton Music

 I have been contacting those choirs nationwide which I think would be inclined to perform my music, based on their repertoire and style.
 Many of them have a submissions process of their own and I am sending each choir the music which I believe suits their style.

 I also continue writing and springing new songs on St. Joachim choir and church, as well as the school choir.
 The home-page has great recordings of the school choir singing arrangements of mine like "The Star Spangled Banner"and "Bridge Over Troubled Water" in addition to the School Choir CD which includes my arrangements of covers such as "Lean On Me"and "He Ain't Heavy".
+The St. Joachim School Choir also has my rendition of the Star Spangled Banner up on YouTube from our Anaheim Ducks performance in March of 2014.
+Click Here and give it a spin!

 Read more...